 The following are six big policy and program moves that can make significant and immediate progress towards a culture of safety in McAllen.
+These are also established goals that will be a priority for the Vision Zero Task Force.
 These recommendations seek to address critical barriers to safety within existing policies, create solutions for the most common causes of crashes in McAllen, and improve safety for vulnerable users.